Error996/bdvl/README.md

  * That, and installation takes a matter of seconds with this method.

 #### Notes
- * The `patch_sshdconfig` function from `etc/postinstall.sh` is present in this script.
- * It previously used to be that this function would not get executed.
-   * This is no longer the case.
-   * This function will now be executed upon successful installation.
-   * This will continue to be the case until authentication via a public key is a fully functioning option.
  * At the stage this script is currently in, utilising the dynamic linker patch isn't as straight forward as it should/I'd like it to be.
  * This script will automatically install required dependencies for the rootkit to work.
 If you aren't a fan of this you can comment out the line responsible for this.